inna-vogel/Speech_Recognizer_Udacity/README.md

 Spectrogram and MFCC = 2D tensor (vertical dimension = time, horizontal dimension = frequency) (normalization [-3;3]).

 Step 2: Train different neural network architectures for acoustic modeling.
-Models are specified in simple_models.py Model 0: RNN
+Models are specified in simple_models.py

+Model 0: RNN
 Each time step is one of 28 possible characters a speaker pronounces --> 26 letters in the English alphabet, space character (" "), and an apostrophe (').

 The output of the RNN at each time step is a vector of 29 probabilities with the probability that a character is spoken (The extra 29th character is an empty "character" used to pad training examples within batches containing uneven lengths.)

+Model 1: RNN + TimeDistributed Dense
+The TimeDistributed layer is used to find more complex patterns in the dataset.